-- If any follow up is needed such as additional testing or paperwork completion, make sure these are done right away.
+- If any follow-up is needed, such as additional testing or paperwork completion, ensure these are done immediately.

 Who Provides the DOT Medical Card?

 The United States Department of Transportation (DOT) issues a Medical Examiner's Certificate, commonly referred to as the DOT Medical Card, which certifies that individuals are medically fit to operate commercial motor vehicles.
-The issuance of these certificates is overseen by the Federal Motor Carrier Safety Administration (FMCSA).
+These certificates are issued by the Federal Motor Carrier Safety Administration (FMCSA).